 There’s a 10-year gap between the pension freedom age and the State Pension age, so the age at which you can access your retirement savings is due to rise to 57 when the State Pension age reaches 67 in 2028.
 Not all pension schemes allow you to access your pension at this age though, so you’ll need to check with your provider to see when you can start taking your retirement benefits.

 Although taking money out of your pension as soon as you’re allowed to might be appealing, especially if your income has been hit hard by coronavirus, think carefully before doing this, as it will mean you have less to live on later and can affect your entitlement to certain government benefits.
-Find out more about the pros and cons of dipping into your pension to boost your income here.
+Find out more about the pros and cons of dipping into your pension to boost your income in our article Should I use my pension to boost my income during the pandemic?

 What if I have an older pension that doesn’t offer all these choices?